-For a Sunday morning regeneration, yoga is a great way to unwind after a long week and a night out.
-Whether you’re a beginner or an expert, Yoga Hero in Leeds Dock holds classes that are suitable for a range of abilities.
-Single class drop ins start from £6.00 but there are also a range of different courses available if you decide to go on a regular basis.
+For some Sunday morning regeneration, yoga is a great way to unwind after a long week (and a heavy weekend).
+Whether you’re a beginner or an expert, Yoga Hero in Leeds Dock holds classes that are suitable for all abilities.
+Single class drop ins start from £6.00 but there are also a variety of different courses available if you decide to go on a regular basis.
 Take a look at the website for timetables and further information.

 With so much surrounding beauty, Leeds is perfect if you fancy stretching your legs and getting out of the bustling city for the day.
 If you’re looking for places to walk in Leeds, just three miles from the busy shopping streets you’ll find the picturesque Kirkstall Abbey, a ruined Cistercian Monastery surrounded by a haven of greenery and wildlife.

 The stunning public park offers a fabulous day out for the whole family thanks to its array of activities and trails which run throughout the whole year.
 And even better, getting there from Leeds station couldn’t be easier.
 Whether you fancy hopping on the train to Kirkstall Forge Station, just one stop from Leeds or would rather walk the scenic, hour-long walk along the canal, either way it’s a day out not to be missed.

 A weekend in Leeds without sampling Yorkshire’s finest export would be almost blasphemous, but of course only the finest will do.
 After you’ve worked up an appetite, a Sunday Roast at The Brunswick is the perfect way to round off your trip.
 A three-storey pub on North Street that’s famed for its Yorkshire puddings and Sunday Roasts, for as little as £10.95 with all the trimmings.